blackbunt/Smart-Bicycle-Dashboard/README.md

 If you take a break, the ESP32 will notice and power everything off for you.
 Thanks to the parking light function of the bicycle lighting, no unnecessary energy is consumed during a longer traffic light phase and you are still noticed by others!

+The Code  is written with Platform.io, if you are using the Arduino IDE use the .ino file instead.